Cracking the CAT: Your Path to Top MBA Programs

 Extracurricular Involvement:

-• Hobbies and Interests: Pursue activities that showcase your unique talents and passions.
-Whether sports, music, or creative endeavours, these interests add depth to your profile.
+- Hobbies and Interests: Pursue activities that showcase your unique talents and passions.
+Whether sports, music, or creative endeavors, these interests add depth to your profile.

 Work Experience (if applicable):